anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Creation theme.

 The addition of this creation-themed week means that 'Proper 3' in the RCL is not included.
-As a consequence, the Common Worship lectionary does not include the following, which contain several famous sayings of Jesus:
+The Gospel readings from that week contain several famous sayings of Jesus:

+* Matthew 6.24-34...
-* Matthew 6.24-34 ('No one can serve two masters ... do not worry').
-Its parallel in Luke 12.22-31 is also omitted, but could be included by extending the reading from Luke 12.32-40.
+  * Matthew 6.24 ('No one can serve two masters'): see Luke 16.1-13.
+  * Matthew 6.25-34 ('do not worry'): set for this week.
+See also Harvest Thanksgiving.
 * Mark 2.13-22 ('I have come to call not the righteous but sinners ... new wine into old wineskins').
 The parallel passage in Luke 5.27-38 is also omitted, but the other parallel in Matthew 9.9-17 is partially included in Matthew 9.9-13, 18-26, and the gap could easily be filled.
 * Luke 6.39-49...
   * 6.39 ('Can a blind person guide a blind person?'): see Matthew 15.14, which is included in Matthew 15.[10-20] 21-28.